knoxville-utilities-board/OpenMTR.github.io_2018/pages/meet-our-team.md

 Alan Carpenter - After a 16 year career in mental health, computer science seemed like the next logical step.
 He is fascinated with the capabilities of only a few lines of code.
 Currently, he is working with a front-end stack of languages and working to improve webpage design.
-Future goals include improving database design skills as well as project management.
+Future goals include improving database design skills and project management.

 ![profiletodd](https://user-images.githubusercontent.com/35777619/36550067-4ef6f8c6-17c2-11e8-962e-8ca5929cb4f8.jpg)
 Todd Reagan - Todd is in his 2nd to last semester at Pellissippi.
 He is hoping to land a web development